 We all love to hear about a good miracle.
 We love to read the Gospels and see all the times Jesus healed the blind man, caused the lame to walk, or raised the dead little girl back to life.
-It’s exciting to see God work in such a way, and we pray for Him to continue to do so in our day.
-But, what about the times He doesn’t heal?
+Seeing God work in such a way is exciting, and we pray for Him to continue to do so in our day.
+But what about the times He doesn’t heal?
 What about the times when our prayers seem unanswered, and God seems cold and distant?
-Are we to conclude that if God is good and sovereign, then He must put an end to our suffering?
-In other words, if there’s suffering in the world, are we left to assume that God is either not good (he can stop it but won’t) or He’s not sovereign (He wants to stop it but He can’t)?
+Are we to conclude that if God is good and sovereign, He must end our suffering?
+In other words, if there’s suffering in the world, are we left to assume that God is either not good (he can stop it but won’t) or He’s not sovereign (He wants to stop it, but He can’t)?

 In the book of Job, we see that God is good, He is sovereign even over Satan, and yet there’s still suffering in the world.
-While God’s goodness and sovereignty in regards to suffering is a big topic, for today, I simply want to point out three truths we learn in the book of Job.
-In essence, we will suffer, we may not understand the reason behind our suffering, and even in our suffering, God can be trusted because of who He is.
+In essence, we will suffer, and we may not understand the reason behind our suffering, and even in our suffering, God can be trusted because of who He is.
+While God’s goodness and sovereignty regarding suffering is a big topic, for today, I simply want to point out three truths we learn in the book of Job.

 We Will Suffer

 Some churches teach that following Jesus means He will take away all our suffering.
 However, Scripture never promises that Jesus will take away all our pain while we remain on this earth.
 We may not get what we want, regardless of how much faith we have.
 Some diseases won’t be healed.
 Not all bank accounts will grow large.
 The test results won’t always be what we like.
 We may have thorns that are never removed.